RariSparklyy/smoking-tracker/README.md

 # PUFFLESS

-A React Native mobile application designed to help users track their smoking habits, monitor progress, and gradually work toward reducing or quitting.
+Puffless is a React Native mobile application designed to help users track their smoking habits, monitor progress, and gradually work toward reducing or quitting.

 ## 1. Project Description

-Smoking Tracker is a lightweight, user-friendly mobile application built with React Native.
+Puffless is a lightweight mobile application built with React Native suitable for users who want a clean and distraction-free smoke-tracking experience.

-It enables users to:
+Key capabilities include:

-* Log each cigarette they smoke
+Event Logging: Log each cigarette smoked with a single tap.

-* Track daily, weekly, and monthly habits
+Progress Tracking: Monitor daily, weekly, and monthly habits.

-* View statistics and spending
+Data Visualization: View statistics and financial impact summaries.

-* Adjust settings such as price-per-pack, daily goals, and cigarette count
+Customization: Adjust settings such as price, daily goals, and cigarette count.

-* View a history of all smoke events
+History: Review a complete history of all smoke events.
-* Stay motivated through clear data visualisation

-The app prioritises simplicity and accessibility, making it suitable for users who want a clean and distraction-free smoke-tracking experience.
+Motivation: Visual feedback to help stay within daily limits.

 ## 2. Installation and Running the Project